Sara Wookey: Yvonne Rainer

+Wookey has studied with, been mentored by, and co-taught with choreographer and filmmaker Yvonne Rainer.
+In 2010 Wookey became one of eight dance artists certified by Rainer to stage/transmit and perform her iconic work "Trio A" (1966).
+Since then, Wookey has staged the work at international venues including, most recently, Neue Nationalgalerie Berlin (September 2024) as part of Berlin Arts Week and at Tate Modern (July 2026) as part of Trio A's 60-year Anniversary.
+Reviews of the Tate event were published by The Guardian, The Observer, and Fjord with a preview in Dance Magazine including interviews with Rainer and dancer/choreographer and stager Pat Catterson.

+In 2024 Wookey was invited by Ula Sniegowska, Artistic Director of the American Film Festival in Wroclaw, Poland to stage "M-Walk - (Street Action)" (1970) by Rainer, working with local dancers as part of the New Horizon Festival in which Rainer's films were being featured.

+As a dancer Wookey has performed with Rainer a version of Trio A that Rainer titled Trio A: Pressured Reversed and Revisited in 2014 at the "Dancing with the Art World" symposium at the Hammer Museum.
+And as part of Yvonne Rainer: Dance Works at Raven Row gallery in London (2014), Wookey performed in other works of Rainer's (staged by Rainer and Catterson) including "Diagonal (part of Terrain)" (1963), "Chair Pillow" (1969), and "Talking Solo (part of Terrain)" (1963).

 Activism

 Wookey actively advocates for the rights of dance artists.
 In 2011 she auditioned for Marina Abramović's An Artist's LIfe's Manifesto"—a group performance work created by Abramovic for the 2011 Annual Gala at the Museum of Contemporary Art, Los Angeles.

 Wookey declined to the offer to participate after realizing that the compensation provided was not sufficient and conditions questionable, following up the invitation with an open letter to artists.

 Since then Wookey has continued to speak out for fair compensation and treatment of performance artists.
 More recent publications include: Disappearing Acts & Resurfacing Subjects: Concerns of (a) Dance Artist(s) in The Ethics of Art: Ecological Turns in the Performing Arts edited by Guy Cools and Pascal Gielen (2015) and published by Valiz Press and Collective Thinking.

 Services

 As part of her activist-inspired work Wookey offers services to individuals, organisations, businesses and boards through her company Wookey Works, based at Carrow House in Norwich, UK.
 She offers coaching and mentoring, advise and evaluation, access support through Arts Council England and financial literacy workshops.
 She also teaches dance and yoga for local communities.